IBM stunned the technology world by announcing its intent to acquire Red Hat.

 - Professional Services

 WWT’s unique assets, including our Advanced Technology Center (ATC) and our three Global Integration Centers located in St. Louis, Singapore and Amsterdam, enable customers to validate and integrate Red Hat technology into customer solutions with speed and at scale.
 Each of Red Hat’s software offerings are deployed within our ATC which provides customers with preconfigured demonstrations, sandboxes and proofs of concept (POCs).
 Our Global Integration Centers take validated solutions from the ATC and build them into fully integrated racks for deployment within our customers’ environments.
-In addition, Asynchrony Labs, our agile software development organization provides customers with consulting services related to DevOps processes and tools and agile software development services enabling customers to get the most value out of their cloud native platforms.
+In addition, our agile software development teams provide customers with consulting services related to DevOps processes and tools and agile software development services enabling customers to get the most value out of their cloud native platforms.

 As the industry goes through these types of transitions, presenting an ever-changing set of technology options, WWT is ready to support our customers as they strive to achieve their intended business outcomes.